HananMurrar/SEOStepsInWatchesShopWeb/README.md

 This is a **practice SEO project** built to demonstrate different SEO skills on a real, deployed website

-The website showcases a small collection of watches, with fully optimized pages following SEO practices
+The website showcases a small collection of watches with fully optimized pages following SEO, AEO, GEO best practices

+The website simulates a real-world online watch store and demonstrates how SEO techniques are applied from planning to deployment

 ---

+#### Project goals:
+- Apply real SEO, AEO, GEO strategies on a live website
+- Serve as a portfolio project for an aspiring SEO specialist

+---

 #### Live website deployment:

-The website is deployed and publicly accessible using **Netlify**
+This website is deployed and publicly accessible using **Netlify**

 ##### Live site:
     https://watches-shop-online.netlify.app